WRiegs/Squidly/README.md

 ## Usage

+See the colab notebook (SquidlyExampleColab.ipynb) for an example, it also shows how the input files are formatted.

 By default squidly runs the ensembled squidly model.
 It's optimised to run as fast as the single model.

 For example to run the 3B model with a fasta file